-Hussein Samatar is the Founder and Executive Director of the African Development Center, an entrepreneurial nonprofit organization that works within the African communities in Minnesota to start and sustain businesses, build wealth, and promote community reinvestment.
-In this capacity, he has created several culturally-targeted alternative finance products, and is frequently engaged to address financial, governmental, and other community institutions on the topic of building wealth in emerging markets.
-Mr. Samatar regularly participates in broader conversations that address existing and emerging economic development issues that impact new American communities.
-He also provides timely analysis on entrepreneurship and small business development in immigrant communities.
+Hussein Samatar was the Founding Executive Director of the African Development Center.
+In this capacity, he created several culturally-targeted alternative finance products, and was frequently engaged to address financial, governmental, and other community institutions on the topic of building wealth in emerging markets.
+Mr. Samatar regularly participated in broader conversations that address existing and emerging economic development issues that impact new American communities.
+He also provided timely analysis on entrepreneurship and small business development in immigrant communities.

+As part of the first wave of Somali refugees in Minnesota, he learned English with the help of a Minneapolis librarian.
+Eventually, he earned his Master’s in business administration from the University of St. Thomas.
 Prior to his leadership with the African Development Center, Mr. Samatar worked as a commercial banker with Wells Fargo and Norwest Banks.
-He comes to ADC with extensive experience in banking institutions, as well as a deep regard for community economic development.
+He started ADC with extensive experience in banking institutions, as well as a deep regard for community economic development.

 He was selected as a Humphrey Institute Policy Fellow in 2003-2004 and a German Marshall Memorial Fellow in 2007.
 He successfully completed the Achieving Excellence in Community Economic Development program at the Harvard Kennedy School of Government.
 Additionally, Samatar first entered public office when Mayor R.T.
 Rybak appointed him to the Minneapolis Library Board of Trustees in 2006.
 Rybak remembers him as “an extraordinary leader” and real friend.
 In 2010, Samatar was the first Somali-American in Minnesota, and most likely the country, to be elected to public office when he won a seat on the Minneapolis school board.